-Ashley Bailey is a counsel in the Washington, D.C. office of Crowell & Moring and a member of the firm's White Collar & Regulatory Enforcement Group.
+Ashley Bailey is a senior counsel in the Washington, D.C. office of Crowell & Moring and a member of the firm's White Collar & Regulatory Enforcement Group.
 Her focus is white collar criminal defense and regulatory compliance.
 She has sub-specialties in the Foreign Corrupt Practices Act, and environmental investigations and prosecutions, and she leads the Firm's federal lobbying and campaign finance compliance practices.
 Ashley was recognized by Super Lawyers as a Washington D.C.
 Rising Star in 2013.

 In the regulatory compliance component of her practice, Ashley assists members of the Fortune 100, major colleges and universities, trade associations, non-profit organizations, and top-tier law firms.
 Ashley routinely assists clients in developing compliance programs in areas such as the Foreign Corrupt Practices Act, Lobbying Disclosure Act, Foreign Agents Registration Act, federal campaign finance laws, and government ethics rules and regulations.